elmahio/documentation/docs/logging-to-elmah-io-from-serilog.md

         .CreateLogger();
 ```

 The example above includes a version number on all errors.
+Since the elmah.io sink also picks up encrichers specified with Serilog, this example could be implemented by enriching all log messages with a field named `version`.

 ### Handle errors

-To handle any errors happening while processing a log message, you can use the OnError event when initializing the elmah.io target:
+To handle any errors happening while processing a log message, you can use the OnError event when initializing the elmah.io sink:

 ```csharp
 Log.Logger =